joel-vaz-sre/sre-hiring-test-jv/iac-framework/cloudFormation/IAM-Role/README.md

 The permission is not restrictive enough as it is, needs to be refined further for additional security and limited access.

 Note2:
-It is a good practise in my view to have one role per workflow with only essential permissions for each workflow.
+It is a good practice in my view to have one role per workflow with only essential permissions for each workflow.
 That is, on the CI/CD workflow there is no need for the github iam role to have access for lambda since it only pushes an image onto a public ECR.

 # Conclusion